Is Ad Fraud Stealing Your Online Customers?

 Humans make only 60% of internet traffic

 The Indian eCommerce witnessed a huge surge owing to the pandemic.
 The eCommerce industry, driven by mobile shopping, is projected to grow 21% annually over the next four years.
 Clearly, the eCommerce industry has by far been the biggest beneficiary of Covid19.
-This increase in online activity and ad spends has also led to an exponential increase in ad fraud in the eCommerce industry.
+This increase in online activity and ad spending has also led to an exponential increase in ad fraud in the eCommerce industry.

 Click fraud activity surged by 21% globally from March to May 20.
 Click fraud can be defined as the fraudulent clicking of PPC adverts (pay per click) to generate fraudulent charges for advertisers.
-One in every 10 clicks across eCommerce campaigns are found to be fraudulent.
+One in every 10 clicks across eCommerce campaigns is found to be fraudulent.
 Business ads are deliberately being clicked to waste ad budgets.
-Fraudsters have a long standing army of bots to disguise as humans and penetrate the campaigns affecting the performance and draining ad budgets.
+Fraudsters have a long-standing army of bots to disguise as humans and penetrate the campaigns affecting the performance and draining ad budgets.
 Studies have estimated that businesses lost $35 billion in 2020 on account of ad fraud and the figure is set to swell in 2021.

 It was identified that nearly 55% of the inorganic installs were fraudulent.
 Deep diving further into fake installs, it was concluded that fraud is an industry menace.
 Non-play store installs accounted for 42% of the fraudulent activity followed by fake attribution at 25%.
-The platform had been spending on marketing for creating visibility of their app and had a healthy spend towards this channel but ROI’s with conversions were always a suspect, thus draining the ad budgets.
+The platform had been spending on marketing for creating visibility of their app and had a healthy spend towards this channel but ROI’s with conversions was always a suspect, thus draining the ad budgets.

 The eCommerce industry is also marred with affiliate marketing fraud where brands pay their publisher partners based on the campaign performance and not the potential.
 Affiliate marketing has been a marketer’s favorite strategy to increase brand awareness and increase sales.
 The fraud rate in major partners was discovered to be over 50%.
 The potential loss of revenue can be gauged with the above figure.

 Ad fraud is real!
-The sooner digested and worked on, the better it will in the near future.
+The sooner digested and worked on, the better it will be in the near future.
 Awareness is the first step followed by a diligent fraud prevention tool in place.